Upper Dolpo Trek: 27 Days Itinerary and Cost Considerations Overview

 Upper Dolpo Trek is a wonderful journey to one of the remotest regions of Nepal.
 It is one of the most challenging and thrilling trekking trails between the Dhaulagiri mountain range and the Tibetan plateau in Nepal's mid-western region.
-This journey is ideal for those of us who can commit to a two-week or longer vacation in order to experience the true mountain lifestyle and hypnotic Himalayan environment in a remote region of the planet.
+Upper Dolpo Trek 27 days journey is ideal for those of us who can commit to a two-week or longer vacation in order to experience the true mountain lifestyle and hypnotic Himalayan environment in a remote region of the planet.

 Opened not a long time ago for the outsiders, the Upper Dolpo is considered unquestionably one of the top trekking destinations in Nepal's Himalayas today due to the beauty of culture and nature.
 However, because of its isolated position and lack of links and transportation, the Dolpo region has remained off the radar of most of us despite its incredible natural and cultural splendor.

-Our Upper Dolpo Trek makes you walk through gorgeous valleys, multi-ethnic settlements, the majestic Himalayas including Annapurna, Dhaulagiri, and Kanjiroba, to name a few, luxuriant forests of rhododendron, pines, and oaks and gives you an experience of the splendor of the rugged and remote far western region of Nepal.
-It also goes through Lower Dolpo, which was once its own little kingdom.
+Our 27 Days Upper Dolpo Trek Itinerary makes you walk through gorgeous valleys, multi-ethnic settlements, and the majestic Himalayas including Annapurna, Dhaulagiri, and Kanjiroba, to name a few, luxuriant forests rhododendron, pines, oaks, and gives you an experience of the splendor of the rugged and remote far western region of Nepal.
+The Upper Dolpo Trek also goes through Lower Dolpo, which was once its own little kingdom.

-Some of the rewards of this trek are observing Tibetan Buddhist culture, Shey Phoksundo Lake, rare wildlife like snow leopard, epochs old monasteries - for instance, the 800-year-old Shey Monastery.
-This trek further allows you to explore the largest park in Nepal – Shey Phoksundo National Park.
+Some of the rewards of this trek are observing Tibetan Buddhist culture, Shey Phoksundo Lake, rare wildlife like snow leopards, and epochs of old monasteries - for instance, the 800-year-old Shey Monastery.
+This 27 Days Upper Dolpo Trek Itinerary further allows you to explore the largest park in Nepal – Shey Phoksundo National Park.
 Shey Gompa is the primary attraction of this Dolpo journey where centuries-old Buddhist and Bonpo traditions are still practiced alongside shamanistic influences.

 The perennial rivers, strikingly attractive and roaring waterfalls, green meadows, diverse wildlife, and more importantly the 3 mountain passes above 5000 meters altitude will keep you entertained and interested throughout your trekking trails.